magomimmo/modern-cljs/README.md

 In this tutorial we're going to investigate and solve in two different ways the not so nice issue we met in the last tutorial.

-## Tutorial 7 - TO BE DONE
+##  Tutorial 7 - Being doubly aggressive

-TO BE DONE
+In this tutorial we're going to explore CLJS/CLS compilation modes by using the usual `lein-cljsbuild` plugin of `leiningen`, but we'll discover a trouble we do not know how to manage yet.

 # License